Credit Karma Editorial Guidelines

 Erin DunnImage: Erin Dunn

-Erin Dunn is a senior editor at Credit Karma who specializes in personal loans and is passionate about financial literacy and budgeting.
+Erin Dunn is a managing editor at Credit Karma who specializes in personal loans and is passionate about financial literacy and budgeting.
 She’s an award-winning business journalist and editor whose work has appeared in Business North Carolina magazine, Reuters and The Augusta Chronicle.

 She’s written about topics such as the Great Recession and economic recovery, retailers and consumer goods, and real estate.
 Erin has worked in marketing for several startups in Charlotte, North Carolina, leading content marketing, public relations and social media efforts.
 Erin is a first-generation college graduate from the University of North Carolina with a degree specializing in financial news.